TERMS AND CONDITIONS

 Receiving Party means the Party receiving Confidential Information from or on behalf of the Disclosing Party.

 Term means the Term of these Terms.
 These Terms will commence on the Commencement Date and will continue until the date on which we have completed the supply of the Services to you (as reasonably determined by us).
-The option for the provision of the Services is only available for the period as advised by your Employer.

 Terms means these terms and conditions and any documents attached to, or referred to in, each of them.